mirandaholmes/stratification-sampler/README.md

 # stratification-sampler

 This repository contains the latest version of Stratification Sampler code, with templates for all examples considered.
-To change the example, one needs to change the appropriate example name in the makefile.
+To change the example, change the appropriate example name in the makefile.

+All parameters are set in files named "testEXAMPLENAME.cpp"